 Now that we’ve talked about why it's so expensive to insure 18-year-olds, let’s talk about ways to save on car insurance costs.

 If your student excels in their studies — carrying a grade point average of 3.0 (or "B") or higher — insurance companies will return some savings to you for what they see as a responsible and, therefore, less risky client.
 Combined with a Defensive Driver Discount mentioned below, you can save quite a bit of premium.

 Average savings for good student and good driver discount

 Young drivers who have taken a professional driving course are less likely to receive a citation or get into an accident.
 Like the Good Student Discount, your insurance company will usually require proof of this such as a receipt.
 Not every insurance company offers this discount, so ask your insurance company beforehand.

-If your young driver is going to be more than 100 miles away from the residence listed on your policy, you can receive what is called a Student Away From Home Discount.
+If your young driver is going to be attending school more than 100 miles away from the residence listed on your policy, you can receive what is called a Student Away From Home Discount.
 You will have to inform your insurance company about this change and they may require proof your teen lives away from home.
 With this discount, your teen is seen as an infrequent driver and thus the probability of them getting into an accident declines.
 The amount varies per insurance company, so consult them for details.